tinc2k/cheatsheets/postgres.md

 -- select records with empty or NULL string
 SELECT * FROM "User" WHERE ("User"."email" = '') IS NOT FALSE;

--- select duplicate emails in User table
+-- check for duplicate emails in User table
 SELECT "User"."email", COUNT(*)
   FROM "User"
   GROUP BY "User"."email"